manoharprabhu/Minesweeper/README.md

 Minesweeper
 ===========

-A minesweeper clone using javascript
+A minesweeper clone using javascript.

+The program uses jquery.
+It has all the basic functionality like generating grid, placing random mines, uncovering mines on click, highlighting the mines after the game has ended.